nasarar/Post_Covid19_Vacation_Projection/README.md

 Mathieu, E., Ritchie, H., Ortiz-Ospina, E. et al. A global database of COVID-19 vaccinations.
 Nat Hum Behav (2021). https://doi.org/10.1038/s41562-021-01122-8

-## Questions they hope to answer with the data
+## Questions we hope to answer with the data

 ## 1.1.0 Sketch It Out: Define Problem we plan to solve
 •	When will countries reach herd immunity for safe travelling?

-### 1.1.0 Project: Interactive website for Post covid19 Vacation Planner
+### 1.1.0 Project: Interactive website for Post COVID-19 Vacation Planner

 •	Using Leaflet, mapping, and other tools to create visual representation of the results. e.g. Matplot lib to create bar charts.

-•	Users will be able to input information
+•	Users will be able to input information (e.g. Country they chose to travel to)

 ### 1.2.0 Key Queries for Planner
 #### 1.2.1 Safe Vacation country identifier: